 Project Inputs (resources) Project Activities (what you do) Project Outputs (what is produced) Project Outcomes (change expected as result of outputs/activities) (IG barriers targeted as per Exec Summary Ayrshire IG Diagnostic) Programme Objective Resource: 3xFW Ayrshire officers £437,270 Project Duration:3 years A dedicated Ayrshire 'Fair Work' resource to engage key employers (regionally significant businesses, 50 + employees) to ensure they recruit inclusively and provide quality and meaningful work.
 Targeted support to employers in Ayrshire (including anchor institutions), who have expressed a desire to access support to recruit differently and to provide Fair Work.
-These employers would benefit from: A Fair Work Audit - 90 companies undertaking FW Ayrshire programme (45 per officer x 2, 10 per manager, 10% optimum bias) 90 FW health checks/audits 90 FW action plans Further quantitative outputs: 1⁄4 would do living wage accreditation (22 companies/organisations) 1⁄4 would become disability confident employers (22 companies/organisations) 1/5 of businesses who get involved with apprenticeships, foundation apprenticeships, graduate apprenticeships for first time (19 companies/organisations) 1/5 would sign Scottish business pledge (18 companies/organisations) Diverse and inclusive workforce Jobs are fulfilling and secure Increased financial security for employees Improved wellbeing for employees Increased opportunities and reducing barriers for excluded groups: those with health issues/disabled, those in in work poverty, females, young people Ensuring local people and those from disadvantaged areas have access to economic opportunities Skills development through enhanced opportunities for progression and upskilling Support Scotland to become a Fair Work Nation by 2025 Improved productivity and innovation for companies/organisations Local and regional anchors enhancing their social impact Local Jobs Soft & Basic Skills Intermediate & Advanced Skills Health Business Support Sustainable Working Population To develop an Ayrshire approach to Community Wealth Building that enhances wealth, ensures fair and meaningful work, and creates successful places throughout the region.
+These employers would benefit from: A Fair Work Audit - How inclusive is their current workforce?
+What issues are there with progression and retention?
+How could they improve that?
+What do they need from external agencies to help?
+Drive recruitment from excluded groups - working alongside 90 companies undertaking FW Ayrshire programme (45 per officer x 2, 10 per manager, 10% optimum bias) 90 FW health checks/audits 90 FW action plans Further quantitative outputs: 1⁄4 would do living wage accreditation (22 companies/organisations) 1⁄4 would become disability confident employers (22 companies/organisations) 1/5 of businesses who get involved with apprenticeships, foundation apprenticeships, graduate apprenticeships for first time (19 companies/organisations) 1/5 would sign Scottish business pledge (18 companies/organisations) Diverse and inclusive workforce Jobs are fulfilling and secure Increased financial security for employees Improved wellbeing for employees Increased opportunities and reducing barriers for excluded groups: those with health issues/disabled, those in in work poverty, females, young people Ensuring local people and those from disadvantaged areas have access to economic opportunities Skills development through enhanced opportunities for progression and upskilling Support Scotland to become a Fair Work Nation by 2025 Improved productivity and innovation for companies/organisations Local and regional anchors enhancing their social impact Local Jobs Soft &amp; Basic Skills Intermediate &amp; Advanced Skills Health Business Support Sustainable Working Population To develop an Ayrshire approach to Community Wealth Building that enhances wealth, ensures fair and meaningful work, and creates successful places throughout the region.

 existing employability

 pipeline and initiatives

 in the region and the

 Regional Skills and

 Inclusion Programme.

 Help to develop 'Fair

 Work' policies and

 practice.

 Practical support to link

 to local social

 enterprises/volunteering

 schemes.

 Monitor progress

 towards action plan.

-Position Ayrshire as a
+Position Ayrshire as a Fair World region.

 Fair Work region -

 facilitate workshops to

 promote and learn best

 practice, ensuring

 learning from the Fair

 Work Convention and

 SG Fair Work

 Benchmarking Tool.